Mafia Wars: Trademark disputes

 Zynga filed its trademark for the stylized version of Mafia Wars with the U.S. Patent and Trademark Office on July 1, 2009, months after it first launched the Mafia Wars game on the internet through Facebook.
 The Zynga trademark application for Mafia Wars sought to cover games for computers and wireless devices.
-Just two weeks prior to the Zynga filing, on June 15, 2009, David L. Kelejian filed an intent-to-use trademark application for a stylized version of Mafia Wars which covered clothing and apparel.
+Two weeks prior to the Zynga filing, on June 15, 2009, David L. Kelejian filed an intent-to-use trademark application for a stylized version of Mafia Wars which covered clothing and apparel.
 Zynga later began selling Mafia Wars branded clothing through Zazzle.
 By or before late November 2009, Zynga noticed Kelejian's pending trademark application for Mafia Wars and filed a trademark opposition proceeding against Kelejian's trademark on December 1, 2009.

 In August 2010, Digital Chocolate sued Zynga over allegations that Zynga falsely claimed it had coined the Mafia Wars trademark.
 Digital Chocolate had previously created a cell-phone game by the same name.
 According to TGDaily, Zynga agreed to stop using the "Mafia Wars" trademark but failed to follow through until 2016.

 Advertising

 A promotional campaign for Mafia Wars occurred in San Francisco in August 2010.
 Davis Elen Advertising ran the campaign, which consisted of fake $25,000 bills glued to the sidewalk promoting "Mafia Wars: Las Vegas".
 Deputy City Attorney Alex Tse called the campaign "illegal and actionable".
-Davis Elen has taken full responsibility for the promotion, and agreed to pay a settlement of $45,000 to the city.
+Davis Elen took full responsibility for the promotion and agreed to pay a settlement of $45,000 to the city.

 Charity

 After the 2010 Haiti earthquake, Zynga issued a special item for three of its games, including the Haitian Drum in Mafia Wars.
-The proceeds of the sale of these three items went to the Haiti Relief Fund, which exceeded $1.2 million.
-Zynga also released some items in the marketplace after Hurricane Irene.
+The proceeds of the sale of the three items went to the Haiti Relief Fund, which exceeded $1.2 million.
+Additionally, Zynga released some items in the marketplace after Hurricane Irene.